Meaning of Auctions

-The contract goes to the highest bidder of the products or services in case a sale takes place.
+The contract goes to the highest bidder of the products or services if a sale occurs.
 The opposite happens while purchasing an item or service.
 Here the bidder offering the lowest price gets the contract.
-Auctions are most common in cases of rare items, collectables, antiques, paintings, properties, and even in a few instances of commodities.
+Auctions are most common in cases of rare items, collectibles, antiques, paintings, properties, and even in a few instances of commodities.

 An example of an auction is the sale of electromagnetic spectrum licenses by the government of a nation to telecom companies.
-Any company interested to provide telecom services at the specified location(s) has to bid for the same.
+Any company interested in providing telecom services at the specified location(s) has to bid for the same.
 The highest bidder will get the license to operate.
-Another example is the sale of rare and precious items like diamonds or paintings or antique items through auctions.
+Another example is the sale of rare and precious items like diamonds or paintings, or antique items through auctions.

 Types of auctions

 Many times, the seller or the auction house may fix the minimum bid very high.
 In such cases, the auction may not attract any bidders at all.
-It is common in case of sale of defunct or bankrupt companies, or an airline.
+It is common in the case of the sale of defunct or bankrupt companies or an airline.

 In such auctions, the seller or the auction house has the right not to accept the highest bid.
-The seller may not find the highest bid up to his expectations, and hence, may reject the same by the end of pre-decided time after the auction.
+The seller may not find the highest bid up to his expectations and hence, may reject the same by the end of the pre-decided time after the auction.